 Being stylish isn’t just about having a look that’s straight off the runway.
 It’s about taking a look and injecting some of your personality into it so go ahead and try out different styles.
 I’ve found that the majority of people in the industry are all about having fun and experimenting.
 Don’t be afraid to make mistakes and get things wrong, it’s just clothes at the end of the day.

 The way clothes fit will often dictate how well they present so where possible tailor pieces in your wardrobe specifically to your body shape.
 Case in point: on shoots stylists will often use clips on the back of everything from dresses, tops or jackets to nip it in to perfectly sit on someone’s body as it photographs better.
 An outfit looks so much better when it’s perfectly tailored to your body.
 So if there’s a blazer that you love that’s just a tiny bit too big or a skirt that’s a little too long for your height, find a reputable tailor and have it fixed to suit you.

 It’s a real pain getting makeup on your clothes and often this can happen on a shoot with so many outfit changes taking place.
 I’ve learned from stylists that to get makeup off, dab at the stain with a makeup remover wipe and it should help lift the stain.

-There’s nothing worse than lint getting on your clothes right before a big meeting so I’ve learned that to get it off quickly, you can fashion a lint roller using masking tape.
+There’s nothing worse than lint getting on your clothes right before a big meeting or event.
+I’ve learned that to get it off quickly, you can fashion a lint roller from masking tape.
 Just wrap the tape around your hands so the sticky side is facing up and use it to wipe the lint off.
 Easy!